 3. To ensure that any changes to the SI are made in accordance with SI 4.

-5. If unavoidably prevented from acting as OOD, to find a substitute and inform a committee member who will be present on the day.
+5. If unable to act as OOD, to find a substitute and inform a committee member who will be present

 |DUTIES OF SAFETY BOAT DRIVER